exaexa/pfp25/hw0/README.md

 When your project works, you can ask Cabal to make you a nice redistributable (and submittable) archive of your project with:
 ```
-cabal sdist
+cabal sdist -o .
 ```
-This makes an archive called `packagename-version.tar.gz` (in case of my project, `kratochvil0-0.1.0.0.tar.gz`).
+This makes an archive called `packagename-version.tar.gz` in the current directory (in case of my project, it creates `kratochvil0-0.1.0.0.tar.gz`).
 Submit that file as your solution in Moodle.
 (Or send it to me via mail if you don't have Moodle access.)

 Cabal misconfiguration can, in some cases, cause Cabal to **not** include your source code in the archive.
 If you're not sure, you can always check that the package builds again from unpacked source, or just manually verify the contents with `tar tzf yourfile.tar.gz`.